 #23 ALEX ALBON

 After a stellar junior career, Alex Albon was unexpectedly called up to Toro Rosso in 2019.
-His rookie performances impressed and he moved to Red Bull at the halfway point of his maiden year.
+His rookie performances impressed and he moved to Red Bull at the halfway point of his maiden year – before being dropped from the team at the end of 2020.
+Albon returns to the F1 grid in 2022 with Williams.

 Born in London in March 1996, Alex Albon is the son of former BTCC racer Nigel Albon.
 Though born in Britain, Albon races under the flag of Thailand as his mother is Thai.
 Albon’s racing idol is Michael Schumacher – so much so that his first word was “Ferrari”.
 He began racing competitively at the age of eight.
 His karting career lasted from 2006 to 2011, and in that time he never failed to finish within the top three of every championship in which he competed, fending off competition from George Russell, Max Verstappen and Charles Leclerc.
 He became a multiple karting champion before graduating to single-seaters in 2012.